BaldissaraMatheus/Tasks.md/README.md

 All CSS files are available in the stylesheets directory under the config volume.
 It already comes with 3 color themes: [Adwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/named-colors.html), [Nord](https://www.nordtheme.com/) and [Catppuccin](https://github.com/catppuccin/catppuccin).
 To use them, open the file `/stylesheets/index.css` and change the second line to the path of the color theme you want, you can find them under `/stylesheets/color-themes`.

 ## 📁 Files organization
 The way directories and files are organized in Tasks.md is quite simple.
-Basically every lane you add within the app is a directory in your filesystem and every task is file.
+Every lane you add within the app is a directory in your filesystem and every task is file.

 So if your tasks look like this:
 ![Screenshot of the app.
 There are 3 lanes, Backlog, Sprint and Done.
 Within Done there is one file named "Something something"](/public/directories-organization-1.png)